Pituitary Tumor: Treatment Choices

 Medicine isn’t controlling the symptoms caused by the tumor.

-The whole pituitary tumor can’t be removed during surgery.
+All of the pituitary tumor can’t be removed during surgery.

 The pituitary tumor comes back after surgery.